 I put on my clothes and go to my study table and review the list I just wrote down.

 I can’t fix everything at once.
 I take the first step and talk with my roommate with whom I fought in the morning.
 He looks fine now.
 He is studying his books.
-He is good in mathematics.
-I ask him to solve the problem on which I got struck a few days ago.
+He is good at mathematics.
+I ask him to solve the problem on which I got stuck a few days ago.

 He accepts my query, picks up his pen and begins to teach me.
 He is compassionate.
 He looks into my eyes while talking.
 I sense the honesty and compassion in his words.
 He solves my doubt.
 “Thank you so much” I smile.
 He does the same.